ChrisMalnick/xx3dsfml/README.md

 Currently support single window and split window to achieve this behavior just change the code before make
 #define WINDOWS 1 // for single view
-#define WINDOWS 2 // for splir view
+#define WINDOWS 2 // for split view

 #### Controls